hansemannn/titanium-firebase-cloud-messaging/README.md

 <small>**\*** = Alloy</small>

-To use a custom icon for a `notification message` you need to add this attribute within the `<application/>` section of your `tiapp.xml`:
+To use the custom icon for a `notification message` you need to add this attribute within the `<application/>` section of your `tiapp.xml`:

 ```xml
 <meta-data android:name="com.google.firebase.messaging.default_notification_icon" android:resource="@drawable/notificationicon"/>